csfguzman/Deploy-an-Article-CMS-to-Azure/WRITEUP.md

 The appropriate solution for deploying this web application is App Service.

 ### Why I choose App service
+Comprehensive Development Environment
-- Azure App Service brings together everything developer need to create websites, mobile backends, and web APIs for any platform or device.
+Azure App Service brings together everything a developer needs to create websites, mobile backends, and web APIs for any platform or device.
+This all-in-one platform allows for rapid development, testing, and deployment of applications without the need for managing underlying infrastructure.
+Key benefits include:

-- Azure App service has a built-in infrastructure maintenance, security patching, and scaling.
+Infrastructure Maintenance: Azure App Service handles all the infrastructure maintenance, including updates and security patches, so developers can focus on coding rather than server management.
+Scalability: It offers both automatic and manual scaling options to handle varying loads, ensuring that applications remain responsive and performant.
+Security: Built-in security features protect applications from threats and vulnerabilities, with regular updates ensuring compliance with the latest standards.
+Multi-Language Support
-- Azure App service Support multiple languages, such as .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python.
-This  app is written using one of the supported languages i.e Python
+Azure App Service supports multiple programming languages, such as .NET, .NET Core, Java, Ruby, Node.js, PHP, and Python.
+This flexibility allows developers to use their preferred language or the language best suited for their project.
+In this case, the application is written in Python, which is fully supported, ensuring seamless integration and deployment.

-- Azure app service allows me to Quickly build, deploy, and scale my web app
+Quick Deployment
+Azure App Service allows for quick and straightforward deployment of web applications.
+Developers can deploy code directly from repositories or use continuous integration and deployment pipelines, reducing the time from development to production.

 ### Why not Virtual Machines
-- I don't want to control the underlying Operating System or install a software on the server.
-- Using App service I can quickly deploy my web application without creating programming environment.
-- Virtual machines behaves like a full, separate computer that I am responsible for everything: maitenance, security, update etc.
+Avoiding Operational Overhead
+Using Virtual Machines (VMs) means taking on the responsibility of managing the underlying operating system, including installing software, applying patches, and performing updates.
+This can be time-consuming and distracts from focusing on application development.
+In contrast, Azure App Service abstracts these responsibilities, providing a managed environment.

+Ease of Deployment
+Deploying applications on VMs often requires setting up the programming environment and managing dependencies manually.
+With Azure App Service, these environments are pre-configured, allowing for faster and more efficient deployment processes.

+Full Management Responsibility
+VMs behave like full, separate computers, which means developers are responsible for everything from security to system updates.
+This level of control can be advantageous in some scenarios but is generally more burdensome for routine web application deployment.

 ### Justification based on cost, scalability, avaliability and workflow:

-- Cost: Azure App service is less expensive than Virtual Machines.
-It provide different plans options such as Free and Shared (preview) plans to test or deploy an app.
-App Services also has built-in load balancers that help save infrastructure costs.

-- Scalability: Azure provides developer with the possibility to easily scale his apps either horizontally or vertically. vertical scaling automatically increases or decreases resources allocated to our App Service, such as the amount of vCPUs or RAM, by changing the App Service pricing tier.
-Horizontal scaling increases or decreases the number of Virtual Machine instances our App Service is running.
+Cost Efficiency
+Azure App Service is generally more cost-effective compared to VMs.
+It offers various pricing plans, including Free and Shared (preview) plans for testing or deploying simple apps.
+These plans include built-in load balancers, which can significantly reduce infrastructure costs.
+In contrast, VMs often require additional resources and services to achieve the same level of functionality.

+Scalability
+Azure App Service provides robust scaling options:

+Vertical Scaling: Automatically adjusts resources like vCPUs or RAM by changing the pricing tier.
-    - with Auto scaling App Service can automatically scale the number of instances based on a schedule or metrics like CPU, memory or HTTP queue length.
+Horizontal Scaling: Adjusts the number of VM instances running the app, based on metrics such as CPU usage, memory consumption, or HTTP queue length.

-- Availability: Global scale with high availability.
-Using App service I can host my app anywhere in Microsoft's global datacenter infrastructure, and the App Service SLA promises high availability.
+These scaling options ensure that the application can handle increased loads without manual intervention, maintaining performance and reliability.

+Availability
+Azure App Service guarantees high availability with its global datacenter infrastructure.
+Applications can be hosted anywhere within Microsoft's extensive network of data centers, benefiting from redundancy and failover capabilities.
+The App Service SLA (Service Level Agreement) promises high availability, ensuring that applications remain accessible even during maintenance or unexpected downtimes.

+Streamlined Workflow
-- Workflow: Azure App service support automated deployments from GitHub, Azure DevOps, or any Git repository.
-With GitHub Actions for Azure web app, developer can create workflows in github repository to build, test, package, release and deploy to Azure.
+Azure App Service supports automated deployments from GitHub, Azure DevOps, or any Git repository.
+Developers can leverage GitHub Actions for Azure web apps to create workflows that automate the build, test, package, release, and deploy processes.
+This integration enhances productivity and ensures that the latest code changes are consistently and reliably deployed.

 ### Assess app changes that would change your decision.